A Faster Generalized Two-Stage Approximate Top-K: Introduction

+At the time of writing, this algorithm was implemented in \texttt{jax.lax.approx\_max\_k} for TPUs.
+In the earlier example of finding the top-2\% of the hidden activations, this algorithm with a recall target of 95\% still takes 9$\times$ more time than the matrix multiplication on TPUv5e.

-As we explain in Sections~\ref{sec:background} and~\ref{sec:method}, in most settings, the second stage is the bottleneck, since the first stage computation is relatively inexpensive and efficiently parallelizable.
-In fact, when the task requires finding the top-K elements in each column or row of a matrix product, the first stage can be ``fused"~\cite{snider2023operatorfusionxlaanalysis} with the matrix multiplication, effectively hiding much of its cost.
-Therefore, to improve the efficiency of this algorithm, we need to reduce the number of elements sorted in the second stage without sacrificing the expected recall, and while ensuring that the first stage doesn't become too expensive -- this is exactly the contribution of this paper.
+As we explain in Sections~\ref{sec:background} and~\ref{sec:method}, the second stage is typically the bottleneck, since the first-stage computation is relatively inexpensive and efficiently parallelizable.
+In fact, in tasks that require finding the top-K elements in each column or row of a matrix product, the first stage can be ``fused"\footnote{In this context, \textit{fusion} refers to merging the top-K selection logic with the matrix multiplication logic into a single fused operation such that the top-K step can, in some cases, be performed at no additional cost.
+We discuss this in more detail in Section \ref{sec:background}.}~\citep{snider2023operatorfusionxlaanalysis} with the matrix multiplication, effectively hiding much of its cost.
+Therefore, improving the efficiency of this algorithm requires reducing the number of elements sorted in the second stage without sacrificing the expected recall, while ensuring that the first-stage computation remains inexpensive.
+Our main contribution is a new algorithm that achieves this, which we describe next.

-We achieve this by generalizing the first stage of the approx. Top-$K$ algorithm of~\citet{chern2022tpuknnknearestneighbor} to select top-$K'$ elements from each bucket (where $K' < K$) instead of restricting to top-$1$.
-This increases the total number of elements sorted in the second stage to $B\cdot K'$, where $B$ is the number of buckets.
-However, our key result shows that for a large set of values of $K$, array size $N$ and recall targets, we can reduce the number of buckets $B$ \textit{sufficiently} that the optimal number of elements to sort in the second stage ($B\cdot K'$) is achieved by some $K' > 1$, all while ensuring that the first stage does not become the bottleneck.
+We accomplish this by generalizing the first stage of the approximate Top-$K$ algorithm of~\citet{chern2022tpuknnknearestneighbor} to select top-$K'$ elements from each bucket (where $K' < K$) instead of restricting selection to the top-$1$.
+This increases the total number of elements sorted in the second stage to $B \cdot K'$, where $B$ is the number of buckets.
+However, \textit{our key result shows that for a large set of values of $K$, array size $N$ and recall targets, it is possible to reduce the number of buckets $B$ \textit{sufficiently} that the smallest number of elements to sort in the second stage ($B\cdot K'$) is achieved by some $K' > 1$ while ensuring that the first stage does not become the bottleneck.}